oceanprotocol/aquarius/README.md

 # Aquarius

-> 🐋 Aquarius provides an off-chain database cache for metadata that is published on-chain.
+> Off-chain database cache for metadata that is published on-chain.

-This enables faster query operations on datasets metadata.
+Aquarius enables fast query operations on datasets metadata.
+It consists of:
-The latest version of Aquarius consist of a Flask application to support fetching and searching metadata and a blockchain events monitor that picks up new metadata published on-chain and stores it in the database backend (elasticsearch).
+- a Flask application to support fetching and searching metadata, and

-> It's part of the [Ocean Protocol](https://oceanprotocol.com) software stack.
+- a blockchain events monitor that picks up new metadata published on-chain, then stores it in the database backend (elasticsearch).

----
+It's part of the [Ocean Protocol](https://oceanprotocol.com) toolset.

 ## What Aquarius does
 * Aquarius runs a Flask RESTful server to support fetching and searching metadata of datasets that are published on-chain